wtsi-hgi/bsub_jupyter_lab/README.md

 ## bsub jupyter lab
-start jupyter lab (python and R) server on LSF farm5 node via bsub.
+start jupyter lab (python and R) server on LSF farm5 node, i.e. with access to /lustre, via bsub.
 This page has several sections:
 - [How to start jupyter lab](#instructions)
 - [How to use your own R libraries](#R-libraries)